sneat-co/sneat-apps/README.md

 [//]: # (    - [IssueNumber.One]&#40;src/apps/issuenumberone&#41; - facilitates continuous **focused** feedback & improvements)

 ## Tech stack
-- [TypeScript](https://www.typescriptlang.org/) - typed JavaScript at Any Scale

 - [Angular](https://angular.io/) - the modern web developer's platform
+- [Capacitor](https://capacitorjs.com/) - a cross-platform native runtime for web/hybrid apps.
-- [Ionic Framework](https://ionicframework.com/) - an open source mobile UI toolkit for building high quality, cross-platform native and web app experiences.
+- [Ionic Framework](https://ionicframework.com/) - an open source mobile UI toolkit for building high quality,
+- [TypeScript](https://www.typescriptlang.org/) - typed JavaScript at any scale
-- [Capacitor](https://capacitorjs.com/) - a cross-platform native runtime for web apps.
+  cross-platform native and web app experiences.
 - [nx](https://nx.dev/) by [Nrwl](https://nrwl.io/) - extensible dev tools for monorepos

 # Setting up development environment

 If you want to contribute to this open source project you can read instructions on how to set up local dev environment in [README-DEV-SETUP.md](README-DEV-SETUP.md).

-## Concepts
-- `Team`
-  - `Squad`
-  - `Commune`